wisp-lang/wisp/Readme.md

 ## Macros

-Wisp has a programmatic macro system which allows the compiler to be extended by user code.
-Many core constructs of Wisp are in fact normal macros.
+_wisp_ has a programmatic macro system which allows the compiler to be extended by user code.
+Many core constructs of _wisp_ are in fact normal macros.

 #### quote